pattusdev/Network-Virtualization-DHCP-Telnet-SSH-FTP-SAMBA-/Readme.md

 - Start the VM
 - Choose Install or upgrade
 - Skip – Next – Next – Next – Basic storage devices – Next – Reinitialize all – Hostname(you can choose any name – let’s use
-SERVER) – Time zone: Africa/Kigali - Next
+DCSERVER) – Time zone: Africa/Kigali - Next
 - Root password: auca@2020 (Unless noted otherwise) Root is a Linux super-user somewhat like the administrator.
 - Type of installation, choose Create custom layout